 Business income tax rate for S-corps and other pass-through entities

-Pass-through entities include sole proprietorships, partnerships, S corporations and LLCs that have not elected to be taxed like a C-corp.
-The vast majority of businesses in the U.S. are pass-through entities.
+Pass-through entities include sole proprietorships, partnerships, S corporations and LLCs that have not elected C-corp tax status.

 The term “pass-through” refers to the fact that the business doesn’t pay federal income taxes directly.
 Instead, business income and losses pass through to the owners and members, who pay taxes on business profits via their individual income tax returns.

-On individual tax returns, business income is taxed at the same rates as other ordinary income, such as wages from a job or interest earned from a savings account.
-For the 2023 tax year (tax returns filed in 2024), the federal income tax brackets are:
+On individual tax returns, business owners pay taxes on profits at the same rates as other ordinary income, such as wages from a job or interest earned from a savings account.
+For the 2025 tax year (tax returns filed in 2026), the federal income tax brackets are:

 Source: IRS

 At first glance, it might appear as though it would be beneficial to be taxed as a C corporation, since most corporations pay a top tax rate of 21% and individuals in the highest tax bracket pay a rate of 37% on their pass-through income.
-However, when Congress lowered the corporate tax rate, it also created a new qualified business income (QBI) deduction starting in tax year 2018.
+But owners of C-corps still pay individual taxes on the wages or dividends they take.
+Plus, when Congress lowered the corporate tax rate, it also created a new qualified business income (QBI) deduction, which started in tax year 2018.

-For 2023 taxes, this 20% business tax deduction is available to all single pass-through business owners with taxable income at or below $182,100 (or $364,000 for married couples filing jointly).
+For 2025 taxes, this 20% deduction is available to all pass-through business owners with taxable income at or below $197,300 (if single) or $394,600 (if married filing jointly).
 For taxpayers with income over those limits, the QBI deduction may be limited.

 Tax rate for LLCs

-Businesses structured as LLCs are unusual in that they have several options for how they’re taxed.
+Businesses structured as LLCs are unusual in that there are several options for how they’re taxed.
 The IRS may tax an LLC as a sole proprietorship or partnership, depending on how many people own the business.
-An LLC may also elect to be taxed as an S-corp.
+An LLC may also elect to pay taxes like an S-corp.

-In addition, LLC owners may choose for the business to be taxed as a C-corp, meaning profits are taxed at the corporate rate rather than the owner’s individual rates.
+Alternatively, LLC owners may choose for the business to be taxed as a C-corp, meaning they pay taxes on profits at the corporate rate rather than the owner’s individual rates.
 This can be beneficial if the owners keep a substantial amount of profits in the business rather than paying them out as dividends, since retained earnings aren’t subject to double taxation the way dividends are.
 It can also allow LLC members to benefit from tax-advantaged fringe benefits and stock options.

 However, deciding whether to have your LLC taxed like a C-corp is complicated.
 If you think you might benefit from electing corporate tax treatment, it’s best to discuss your options and potential tax-planning strategies with an accountant or attorney.